-- Security Tracking all access to your the video encoder.
-The access log lists the IP addresses, users and networking protocols used to access the video encoder.
+- Security Tracking all access to your the camera.
+The access log lists the IP addresses, users and networking protocols

+used to access the camera.

 - Simple web attraction tracker.

 - System analysis and trouble shooting.

 Server Report - Provides information about the server status and should always be included when requesting support.